 Wondering what to do in Naples Italy?
-The Flavors of Naples walking tour is a great way to navigate the Naples food scene.
-Starting with coffee and ending with a pizza making session, this Naples food tour provides a tasty introduction to the Italian city’s vibrant food culture.
+A Naples walking tour is a great way to navigate the Naples food scene.
+Starting with coffee and ending with a pizza-making session, this Naples food tour provides a tasty introduction to the Italian city’s vibrant food culture.

 We returned to Naples, Italy for many reasons.

 The dirty, chaotic city forged a soft spot in our hearts during our first visit three years ago and created a hankering that we could no longer ignore.
 We fell hard for the city’s hauntingly picturesque streets, its colorful people and its abundant food.
 From flaky sfogliatella to the best pizza in the world,

 We adore Neapolitan food.
 In fact, eating is our favorite thing to do in Naples Italy.

 Not messing around, we returned to Naples for a full month.
 For this second visit, we wanted more time to eat our favorite Naples street food but also time to explore other offerings in the Naples food scene at local markets, cafés and restaurants.

 To start the month off right, we dove deep into the heart of Naples food with a walking tour of Naples Italy.

 It’s no secret that we’re not typical food tour people.
 We like to do a lot of independent culinary research when we travel, so we really appreciate tours that honor our knowledge while exposing us to new information.

 We were lulled by the promise of coffee and pizza mixed with information geared to deep travelers.
-Of all the Naples tours, this was the ideal tour for us and a great introduction to one of the great Italy food cities.
+Of all the Naples tours, this was the ideal tour for us and a great introduction to one of the great Italian food cities.